 4. How did you learn about the possibility to apply for the rent subsidy?

 "I learned about the housing allowance when I visited the studio I rented in the end.
 The former tenant was a German boy who had been living there for many years.
 He told me about the possibility of applying for the rent subsidy."

 5. What was the amount of rent subsidy you received?
 Did it play a big role in your decision whether to take the studio or not?

 "My housing allowance was 170 Euro, based on a rent of 510 Euro.
 To be honest, the housing subsidy was the main factor for my decision to take the studio in the end.
 With the subsidy, I only paid 340 Euros per month.
 A room in a shared student house can cost easily that much – but without your own bathroom and kitchen."

 6. What was the whole process of applying for the rent subsidy like?

-7. Did you do it alone or you had some help?
+7. Did you do it alone or did you have some help?

 "I did it by myself but I wish I had some support along the way."

 "Dealing with authorities and municipalities is not really my thing.
 Additionally, because I am not from the Netherlands, I am not familiar with the systems and criteria.
 Also, the forms you have to fill in are in Dutch."

 9. What kind of mistakes did you make when applying for the rent subsidy?